libretime/libretime/docs/manual/interface-customization/index.md

-The Libretime administration interface, as a web application, is fully customizable using the same methods that you might use to modify a website.
-For instance, you may wish to increase certain font sizes or change the colours in the Libretime interface to better suit staff users with impaired vision.
-To do this, open one of the CSS files in the */public/css/* directory under the Libretime *DocumentRoot* directory in an editor such as **nano**:
+The LibreTime administration interface, as a web application, is fully customizable using the same methods that you might use to modify a website.
+For instance, you may wish to increase certain font sizes or change the colours in the LibreTime interface to better suit staff users with impaired vision.
+To do this, open one of the CSS files in the */public/css/* directory under the LibreTime *DocumentRoot* directory in an editor such as **nano**:

     sudo nano /usr/share/airtime/public/css/styles.css